kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 24: March 25, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I added a postsService to my project and then I injected that into some components.
+Reviewed about Observables and Subjects and a bit about lifecycle hooks.

+**Thoughts**: I'm trying to create mini goals so I can finish my Udemy courses.
+I want to learn about a lot of things so I need to start finishing more courses.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/aa92076e7d431c3e8750ee57ef19fd6b06346f4d)

+---

 ### Day 23: March 24, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.Changed the app component, added input and output to add posts using a event emitter.
 I also started downloading Docker on linux.
 I'm following the Docker Mastery course on Udemy and the tutorial is a bit long.